Read time 4 minutes

 SQL Server passwords are also crucial for administrators.
-In any condition, if the password is forgotten, then the login will take time as you need to reset it.
+If the password is forgotten, then the login will take time as you need to reset it.
 The blog will give you the required solutions to reset the password for your SQL Server.
-Check the solutions given below.

-Ways to Reset Password for SQL Server Account
+Ways to Reset the Password of an SQL Server Account

 - If ‘Windows Authentication’ is enabled